mbver/quic-rs-demo/mTLS/README.md

-# 🚀 Minimal QUIC Server & Client with Quinn
+# 🚀 mTLS setup for QUIC with Quinn

-This guide walks through a bare-bones example of creating a QUIC server and client using the [Quinn](https://github.com/quinn-rs/quinn) library in Rust.
-It covers certificate generation, starting a server, and connecting with a client.
+This guide extends the basic example to illustrate how mTLS is setup in Quinn
 ---

 ## 🔐 Step 1: Generate TLS Certificates

-QUIC requires TLS.
-Generate a simple, self-signed certificate for `localhost`

 ```bash
 cargo run --example mtls-genkey
 ```
 expected output:
 ```
 ✅ Finished generating key!